oracle/weblogic-kubernetes-operator/README.md

 *	Create WebLogic domains on a Kubernetes persistent volume.
 This persistent volume can reside in an NFS.
 * Create a WebLogic domain in a Docker image.
-* Override certain aspects of the WebLogic domain configuration when it is in a Docker image.
+* Override certain aspects of the WebLogic domain configuration.
 *	Define WebLogic domains as a Kubernetes resource (using a Kubernetes custom resource definition).
 *	Start servers based on declarative startup parameters and desired states.
 * Manage WebLogic configured or dynamic clusters.